Artifacts in immunohistochemistry: the usual suspects - part I

 It is the role of the detective to examine all the physical evidence and to secure and investigate the scene of the crime.
 Processing a crime scene is a long, painstaking process involving detailed documentation of the conditions at the scene and the collection of any physical evidence that could possibly help to reveal what happened, why it happened, and point without a shadow of a doubt to the culprit.

-Apply the same approach to your IHC troubleshooting.
+Apply the same approach to your immunohistochemistry troubleshooting.

 Looking at my staining: what do I see?